vimcolorschemes/worker/README.md

 ## Deployment to Lambda

-### Environment
+### The environment layer

 A Lambda Layer is used to hold all the script dependencies.

-When a new dependency is added, or one needs to be updating, the script needs to be ran to build the layer.
+When a new dependency is added, or one needs to be updated, the script should be run to build the layer.
 The layer then needs to be updloaded to the configured Lambda Layer.

 To run the script: